-- The math portion is untimed. - The directions are read orally to students. - Students have one opportunity to listen to the directions before having to answer the question. - There will be no written directions on the test so it is imperative for them to listen to oral directions. - Example: - Teacher: I am a number between 10 and 20.
-When you start with five and count by fives you say my name. - Student Book: - O 23 15 9 12
+- The math portion is untimed. - The directions are read orally to the students. - Students have one opportunity to listen to the directions before having to answer the question. - There will be no written directions on the test so it is imperative for them to listen to oral directions. - Example:

+The teacher will say, "I am a number between 10 and 20.
+When you start with five and count by fives you say my name."